ericf1/ftwbot/README.md

 | ping | None | Pong | ``s!ping`` |

-*Note that for posts to send you must have a channel set first with s!setChannel
+*Note that for posts to send you must have a channel set first with s!setChannel **You also must ensure that the bot has permission to write in that channel or it will not be able to post!

 Future
 ---